-This is caused by highly contagious virus that suppresses the cat’s immune system and in many instances causes cancer.
+This is very highly contagious virus infection that suppresses the cat’s immune system and in many instances causes cancer.
 It affects cats of all ages and is spread by saliva, urine, feces and blood or cat fights.
 Unfortunately it can be transmitted to the newborn kittens.
 It is more prevalent among outdoor cats.
 A few cats recover from a brief infection and develop immunity but if the infection persists, death almost always results.
 Any cat that is in continuing poor health or which very often gets sick may have feline leukemia or even Feline Aids Virus or Feline Immune Deficiency Virus ( FIV).

 However, both viruses can be detected by a simple blood test in about 10 minutes while you wait in the exam room.
 If the test is positive, that means the virus may be present in the system and the cat should be isolated and later retested.
 A positive cat can transmit the virus to other cats.

 Feline Leukemia vaccination is now a common part of cat’s preventive health programs and the regular vaccination is the best method of ensuring the health.Vaccinating a cat without first tested may not help if it is already infected or carrying the virus.
 On other hand, knowing that your cat is infected, will allow you to provide a better care of your cat and prevent the spread of the disease to the others.